-There are a few good, detailed step-by-step guides online to help you make sock puppets; Danielle’s Place has a good one, including a variety of different styles to make.
+There are a few good, detailed step-by-step guides online to help you make sock puppets; Danielle’s

 A number of youth learned how to make sock puppets at a teacher training in Ho Chi Minh City, Vietnam, and they used them to tell the story of The Boy Who Cried Wolf.